Time Stamps for SEO 101 for Business Owners and Executives

 Directories, Social Media (Search)

 You can also see that there are different directories, different social media of mine so that takes up some more real estate.

 So that is another way to get on Google.
 These are all “search.”

 So, there are ads, and there is search.

-There’s search on Google My Business.
+There’s search on Google Business Profile.
 Search for your website.
 And there is search with directories and social media, things like that.
 That’s ALL called search when people are looking for something, and they do not click on an ad.

 How Does Google Search Work?